drmortalwombat/oscar64/README.md

 Input from the console will also be translated accordingly.

-The character map for string and char constants can be changed with a pragma to match a custon character set or PETSCII.
+The character map for string and char constants can be changed with a pragma to match a custom character set or PETSCII.

     #pragma charmap(char, code [,count])